SagarTeotia1/cpq-validator/README.md

 - Always writes a validation PDF (default name: `<input_stem>_validated_<txid>.pdf`)
 - If `--xlsx` is provided, writes an XLSX details report
 - If `--json` is provided, writes a machine-readable summary
+- `--api-json` writes a structured snapshot of the fetched CPQ API payload
+- `--doc-json` writes the parsed fields and line items extracted from the quote document
+- `--all-artifacts` generates every optional output automatically with sensible default filenames

 On first run, if neither Bearer token nor Basic Auth are set, you’ll be prompted for username/password.